 Video: Watch this demo

-Description: This demo shows that a moving magnetic field induces a current in a coil of wire, which can be displayed on an overhead projector.
+Description: This demo shows that a moving magnetic field induces a current in a coil of wire, and that the direction of the moving magnetic field determines the direction of the induced current.
+Can be displayed on an overhead projector.

 - Bar magnet

 - Magnetize the bar magnets with the electric magnetizer

 - Connect the galvanometer to the wire coil

 - Test to make sure the galvanometer has the appropriate sensitivity, if too sensitive use less turns, if not sensitive enough use more turns. (remember you can use the half turn tap on some coils)